UstadMobile/UstadMobile/ARCHITECTURE.md

 * Passkeys also require the app to be associated with the domain using the same link verification procedure.

+Hence there is a [central app config module](lib-centralappconfigdb-common/) that is used to provide a list of known learning spaces (so the user need not manually enter the learning space link).

-Hence the app will use a System Base Url (set in buildconfig properties) that provides a list of learning spaces.
-The user can still be allowed to enter a learning space URL manually, however, only learning spaces that are included within the verified app links will be able to open deep links and use passkeys.
+The user can still be allowed to enter a learning space URL manually if they wish, however, only learning spaces that are included within the verified app links will be able to open deep links and use passkeys.